PRP or cortisone for shoulder pain. A Quick review

 Comments: This is something we see very frequently in people who contact us after they have had a single PRP injection.
 Cortisone is a one-shot treatment, PRP should not be given the same way.

 People get confused with PRP treatment because they think it is “just like cortisone, only safer.”
 PRP is NOT just like cortisone.
-Cortisone has an immediate pain-reducing effect for many people, not all, because it is reducing pain brought on by chronic inflammation.
+Cortisone has an immediate pain-reducing effect for many people, but not all because it reduces pain brought on by chronic inflammation.
 Nothing is being healed.
-PRP brings upon healing through inflammation.
+PRP brings healing through inflammation.
 When tissue is repaired, the inflammation goes away.

 My doctor wants to give me cortisone and PRP in my shoulder